TECHNICAL DESCRIPTION

 For a quick and convenient hot water supply, the system is circulated - so you don't have to wait long for the water to heat up, as it is constantly circulating in the pipes.

-The consumption of hot and cold water is metered separately for each apartment, so the costs are charged proportionally, based on actual use.
+The consumption of hot and cold water is measured separately for each apartment, so the costs are proportionate,

 V.4 Heating system